 - 1 teaspoon salt

-- Black pepper, to taste
+- black pepper, to taste

 - 2 cups cherry tomatoes, cut in half

-- Additional grated parmesan cheese, to serve
+- additional grated parmesan cheese, to serve

-- Chopped fresh basil, to serve
+- chopped fresh basil, to serve

 Instructions

-- Have sheet pans floured lightly.
+- Have sheet pans with a light dusting of flour.

-- Add a few tablespoons all purpose flour on the dough, and fold over itself a few times to mix.
+- Mix well and dump onto a floured counter.
+Sprinkle a few tablespoons of flour on the dough, and fold it over itself a few times to integrate.

 - Take each portion and make long, thin ropes, about the width of a finger.
 Try to add as little as extra flour as possible, since that will make them tough after cooking.
 But do add by Tbs if the dough doesn’t come together; you need to be able to cut it into pieces.